Col-E/recaf-site/src/dev/plugins-and-scripts/scripts.md

 ## Using services

-Scripts are ran when a user requests them, so you _generally_ do not need to care about whether a service is `@ApplicationScoped` or `@WorkspaceScoped`.
-The assumption is the user will run the script when it is needed.
-So a script that uses workspace-scoped content will only be used when a workspace is opened.
-Of course, if the script is going to load a new workspace, then you will need to follow the same process as described for plugins when using workspace scoped services.

-Simple scripts do not use services.
+Scripts in the simple form do not use services.
 Scripts using the full class form will be able to use services.

 ```java
 // ==Metadata==